mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.4.0/tutorials/fairing/index.md

 ### What You'll Learn
 In this notebook we'll go through the steps involved in building a Docker image from a base image (e.g. TensorFlow or PyTorch) and a custom trainer file that defines your machine learning model.
 This image can be used for distributed training or [hyperparameter tuning](../katib).
-You can the model you generated with `%%writefile` in [MNIST with TensorFlow](../training/tensorflow) or [MNIST with PyTorch](../training/pytorch) or a file of your own choosing.
+You can use the model code you generated with `%%writefile` in [MNIST with TensorFlow tutorial](../training/tensorflow) or [MNIST with PyTorch tutorial](../training/pytorch) or a file of your own choosing.

 The Docker image builder process stores (temporary) files in MinIO.
 [MinIO](https://min.io/), an open-source S3-compliant object storage tool, is already included with your Kubeflow installation.